-7.0 Alumni Association of the Faculty of Business Studies (AAFBS)
+6. Alumni Association of the Faculty of Business Studies (AAFBS)

 It is with incredible joy that the Faculty of Business Studies introduces you to the Alumni Association of the Faculty of Business Studies (AAFBS).
-The objective of setting up an affiliation is to guarantee contact among graduates and establish a platform for networking and sharing information.
-The Alumni Association of the Faculty of Business Studies (AAFBS) was formed on 14th February 2021 to lay the foundation and strengthen the link between its members and the Faculty of Business Studies.
-The Association has had many distinguished and eminent alumni as its office bearers, with over 250 registered members to date.
-The AAFBS was formed during the tenure of Dr. Y. Nanthagopan / Dean, Faculty of Business Studies, with Mr. Pavan Senadhira as the founder President and Mr. V. Kumaradeepan as the founder Secretary.
-We trust this affiliation will grow and become a valuable network that will help us have a real effect in our necessary endeavors to make our planet more sustainable.
-We are attempting to reach as many alumni as possible.
-Therefore, please share the news on the existence of this Alumni affiliation.
-Alumni can reach us at alumni_fbs@vau.ac.lk, and to register, the following URL is to be used.
+The objective of the alumni is to establish a platform for networking and sharing information.
+The Association has had many distinguished and eminent alumni as its office bearers, with over 300 registered members to date.
+Day by day this association grows and become a valuable network that will help us have a real effect in our necessary endeavors to make our planet more sustainable.